-40 CFR 93.110 The conformity determination must be based on the latest planning assumptions.
-The 2040 RTP was developed using the latest planning assumptions of population, employment, land use, and the transit provider's long range plans including routes, service, and fares.
-Assumptions for the travel demand model were determined in October 2013 by the MRMPO Technical Advisory Committee (TAC) and ODOT's Transportation Planning Analysis Unit (TPAU) based on the requirements of 40 CFR 93.122.
-Employment and population forecasts were developed by the City of Grants Pass and RVCOG.
-Josephine Community Transit provided route information.
+- 40 CFR 93.109 This section is not applicable due to Limited Maintenance Plans for both CO and PM10 - 40 CFR 93.110 The conformity determination must be based on the latest planning assumptions.
+The 2021-2024 TIP was developed using the latest planning assumptions of population, employment, land use, and the transit provider's long range plans including routes, service, and fares that had recently been updated during the course of updating and adopting the recent 2020-2045 RTP. - 40 CFR 93.111 Conformity determination must be based on the latest emission estimation model available

-Congested travel conditions were modeled.

-ODOT traffic counts were used to validate the base year model.

-- 40 CFR 93.111 Conformity determination must be based on the latest emission estimation model available Under the LMPs, regional emissions modeling is not required for the conformity determination.
-Thus, the latest emissions model is not required for this action. - 40 CFR 93.112 Conformity must be determined according to the consultation procedures in this subpart and in the applicable implementation plan, and according to the public involvement procedures established in compliance with 23 CFR Part 450.
-See 40 CFR 93.105 above. - 40 CFR 93.113 The transportation plan, TIP, or any FWHA/FTA project which is not from a conforming plan or TIP must provide for the timely implementation of TCMs from the applicable implementation plan.
+Under the LMPs, regional emissions modeling is not required for the conformity determination.
+Thus, the latest emissions model is not required for this action.

+40 CFR 93.112 Conformity must be determined according to the consultation procedures in this subpart and in the applicable implementation plan, and according to the public involvement procedures established in compliance with 23 CFR Part 450.

+See 40 CFR 93.105 above.

+40 CFR 93.113 The transportation plan, TIP, or any FWHA/FTA project which is not from a conforming plan or TIP must provide for the timely implementation of TCMs from the applicable implementation plan.

 There are no TCMs specified in the Grants Pass CO & PM10 State Implementation Plans.

-- 40 CFR 93.114 Criteria and procedures: Currently conforming transportation plan and TIP.
-This is the first RTP and TIP for the Middle Rogue MPO.
-This action will restart the 4 year cycle of the RTP and TIP. - 40 CFR 93.115 Criteria and procedures: Projects from a transportation plan and TIP.
+- 40 CFR 93.114 Criteria and procedures: Currently conforming transportation plan and TIP.This action will restart the 4 year cycle for the TIP.
+The next conformity for the RTP will be in March 2024. - 40 CFR 93.115 Criteria and procedures: Projects from a transportation plan and TIP.

 All projects in the TIP are either listed in the current plan or are consistent with the goals, policies and objectives of the plan.

-There are no project-level emissions mitigation or control measures in the TIP.

-- 40 CFR 93.116 Criteria and procedures: Localized PM10 violations (hot spots) The project lists of the RTP and TIP (Appendix B) indicate which projects are assessed as exempt under 40 CFR 93.126, and which require review for project level conformity.
-Map 2 shows the location of the projects within the region. - 40 CFR 93.117 Compliance with PM10 and PM2.5 control measures.
-There are no control measures in the Grants Pass CO & PM10 State Implementation Plans. - 40 CFR 93.118 Motor vehicle emissions budget Not required for an LMP. - 40 CFR 93.119 Interim emissions in areas without motor vehicle emissions budgets.
-Not required for an LMP. - 40 CFR 93.123(b) Procedures for determining localized PM10 concentrations (hot spot analysis) The LMP does not identify any locations, areas or categories of sites of violation or possible violation.
+There are no project-level emissions mitigation or control measures in the TIP. - 40 CFR 93.116 Criteria and procedures: Localized PM10 violations (hot spots)The project list of the TIP (Appendix B) indicates which projects are assessed as exempt under 40 CFR 93.126, and which require review for project level conformity.
+Map 2 shows the location of the projects within the region (to be included in final document). - 40 CFR 93.117 Compliance with PM10 and PM2.5 control measures.

+There are no on-road control measures in the Grants Pass CO & PM10 State Implementation Plans. - 40 CFR 93.118 Motor vehicle emissions budget Not required for an LMP. - 40 CFR 93.119 Interim emissions in areas without motor vehicle emissions budgets.
+Not required for an LMP. - 40 CFR 93.123(b) Procedures for determining localized PM10 concentrations (hot spot analysis)The LMP does not identify any locations, areas, or categories of sites of violation or possible violation.

 Prior to release of the funding or approval of permits for a project, the regulatory agency will identify projects that must undergo hot spot analysis.
 The project sponsor (the agency responsible for implementing the project) is responsible for assuring the conformity at this time.
-Refer to the project list for identification of projects that are not exempt from this requirement (Appendix B, Map).
+Refer to the project list for identification of projects that are not exempt from this requirement (Appendix B, Map 2).